Complaints about flooding and land drainage issues

 - The Department for Environment, Food and Rural Affairs (Defra).
 This has overall responsibility for land drainage and flood defence, and the Department for Communities and Local Government is responsible for national planning policy and guidance on flood risk.

 - Agricultural Land Tribunals (ALTs).
-Amongst other things, these tribunals consider issues referred to them under the Land Drainage Act 1991 in respect of certain drainage disputes between neighbours.
+Among other things, these tribunals consider issues referred to them under the Land Drainage Act 1991 about certain drainage disputes between neighbours.
 They deal with applications for a direction to cleanse ditches or carry out drainage work on neighbouring land.
 The Environment Agency is responsible for enforcement duties under the jurisdiction of ALTs.

 - The Highways Agency.
 It has responsibility for drainage from trunk roads.